eskdale/pi-touchscreen-dimmer/README.md

 This work is based on the original by Timothy Hollabaugh https://github.com/timothyhollabaugh/pi-touchscreen-timeout.git and the a lot of changes kindly done by Dougie Lawson https://github.com/DougieLawson/backlight_dimmer.git This readme is an edited version of Dougie's readme (originally by Timothy) with applicable changes

-Pi-Touchscreen-Dimmer will transparently dim or turn off the display backlight after there has been no input for a specifed timeout, independent of anything using the display at the moment.
+pi-touchscreen-dimmer will transparently dim or turn off the display backlight after there has been no input for a specifed timeout, independent of anything using the display at the moment.
 It will then turn the touchscreen back on when input is received.
 The timeout period and the level it dims to is set by a command-line argument.
 Dimming to a level 0 will mean the backlight is off.